For Prospective Cadets

 - VMI Health History – Complete online – see Instructions for Medical Requirements for details

 - Female Measurement

 - Meningococcal Vaccine (one dose age 16-18 required)

 - Chicken Pox (2 Doses mandatory if no disease)

 - Tuberculin Test (required for applicants who have lived/traveled extensively overseas)

-HPV (Quadrivalent Human Papillomavirus vaccine) and Menigococcal B (in addition to the routine menigococcal vaccine) are highly recommended.
-Contact the VMI Infirmary or your health care provider for more information.
+HPV (Quadrivalent Human Papillomavirus vaccine) and Meningococcal B (in addition to the routine meningococcal vaccine) are highly recommended.
+Contact the VMI Infirmary or your healthcare provider for more information.

 Contact email@example.com for questions related to VMI medical requirements.
 Questions regarding commissioning requirements should be directed to the specific ROTC branch of interest.